LearningRegistry/LearningRegistry/docs/spec/General_Matter/index.rst

 The intent is that the final specification will be released under the Open Web Foundation Agreement (OWFa 0.9).
 Later versions may apply.`

-▲:changes:`The Learning Registry Technical Specification is being developed under the Open Web Foundation Contributor License Agreement 1.0 - Patent and Copyright (CLA 1.0)..
+:changes:`▲The Learning Registry Technical Specification is being developed under the Open Web Foundation Contributor License Agreement 1.0 - Patent and Copyright (CLA 1.0)..
 The intent is that the final specification will be released under the Open Web Foundation Final Specification Agreement (OWFa 1.0).
 Later versions may apply.`